tokio-rs/website/content/docs/going-deeper/core-low-level.md

 ## [Wakeup semantics](#wakeup-semantics) {#wakeup-semantics}

 When working directly with [`PollEvented`] it's important to understand how tasks are actually woken up.
-A mistaken call to a method like [`need_read`] could accidentally block your program forever otherwise!
+Otherwise, a mistaken call to a method like [`need_read`] could accidentally block your program forever!

 The [`need_read`] method (and the write version) have a special requirement that they will not operate correctly unless the I/O object was previously witnessed